AshishKumar4/Gwen/README.md

   2. Read the example.py file.
 DO NOT ATTEMPT TO RUN IT!
 Just READ!
   3. In your code, import gwenClient and use it as its been used in example.py

 # Tested on Ubuntu, Can't guarantee windows!
 But why use it even?
 Everything Windowzy can run on linux!
+Here, have some Wine ;)